BattlezoneScrapField/.github/profile/README.md

-# Battlezone Scrap Field on GitHub
+# A new Battlezone Scrap Field on GitHub
-> Hub of open-source packages, tools, and other projects relating to modding Battlezone 1 & 2.
+> Supporting Battlezone 1 & 2 (and their respective Steam & GOG remasters).

 ## Purpose
-We want to provide a one-stop shop of resources available for active modders and community members to contribute and freely use open-source projects.
+> We want to provide a one-stop shop of resources available for active modders and community members to contribute and freely use open-source projects.

 ## Discords
 `Battlezone Strategy`